 Nearby Antony House (now in the ownership of the National Trust) is the seat of the Carew-Pole family, whose forebears were responsible for much of the early developement of the town in the eighteenth century.
 The house contains an extensive portrait collection, and the surrounding gardens and park, laid out by Repton offer delightful walks with vistas across the estuary.

 Your place, your plan?

 Have YOUR say about the future of YOUR Town

-We have had a terrific response so far to our Neighbourhood Development Plan survey, and have received over 500 responses.
+We have had a terrific response so far to our Neighbourhood Development Plan survey, and have received nearly 1,000 responses.

 The next meeting of the Neighbourhood Development Plan Steering Group is on Monday 6th July at 7.00pm, Committee room, Council Chambers, 4 York Road.

 If you have any questions, contact details are below: